computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification_final.md

 5. The software shall not close unexpectedly.

 ### Software Feature: Realtime Mode

 6. The software shall output E1.31 data when the user select Realtime output mode.
 7. The software shall allow the user to set the amount of lights.
 8. The software shall allow the user to turn on a specific Light.
-9. The software shall send E1.31 data to turn on specific Light.
+9. The software shall send E1.31 data to turn on a specific Light.
 10. The software shall capture a video frame from the camera after sending E1.31 data.

 ### Software Feature: GUI